You Look as Strange to Them

 No, it’s worse.

-Between them and the house.
-Will you need to board up the windows?
+Maybe you should board up the windows in back?
 What if they can see thoughts?
 What redundant cautions and elaborate rituals will suffice to deflect rays emanating from these violet orbs?

 If you can’t hide there’s no reason not to continue your studies indoors, to attain a fresh vantage as a practitioner of the scientific method, to follow in the footsteps of Newton and Darwin.
 Or are you standing on the shoulders of Faust?